ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/06-The-Unity-project.md

     The ML-NPC object is our AI enemy character.

-1. To get a better look of the scene from the player's perspective, right click on _ML-Player_ and select _Align View to Selected_.
+1. To get a better look at the scene from the player's perspective, right click on _ML-Player_ and select _Align View to Selected_.
 This will change the scene view to the viewpoint of our player character at ground level.
 You will see the inside of the arena and the enemy character off in the distance.

     ![Align View to ML-Player](images/ml-player-aligned-view.png "Figure 2.
 Align View to ML-Player")